Spiritual Benefits of Regular Salah in Katsuura

 Knowing the correct prayer times is essential, but so is facing the right direction.
 The Qibla direction for Katsuura helps you align with the Holy Kaaba in Mecca for every prayer.

-Using Umm Al-Qura University, Makkah calculation method, Fajr time for Katsuura is determined by the angle of the sun below the horizon.
-This ensures accurate prayer times for the community.
+Fajr prayer time in Katsuura, Japan begins at dawn and ends just before sunrise.
+Using the Umm Al-Qura University, Makkah calculation method, the Fajr time is determined by the angle of the sun below the horizon.
+This is the first prayer of the day and consists of 2 rakats.